DaliAbess/Docker-labs/Intro/Dockerfile/Lab-5-ENTRYPOINT-instruction/README.md

 * To override the existing ENTRYPOINT, use the `--entrypoint` flag when running the container.
 * The `--entrypoint` flag allows you to specify a new ENTRYPOINT for the container.

-## Contributor
-This lab was contributed by Savio Mathew.

 ---